Paddle steamer: Seagoing paddle steamers

 In oceangoing service, paddle steamers became much less useful after the invention of the screw propeller, but they remained in use in coastal service and as river tugboats, thanks to their shallow draught and good maneuverability.

 The last crossing of the Atlantic by paddle steamer began on September 18, 1969, the first leg of a journey to conclude six months and nine days later.
 The steam paddle tug was never intended for oceangoing service, but nevertheless was steamed from Newcastle to San Francisco.
 As the voyage was intended to be completed under power, the tug was rigged as steam propelled with a sail auxiliary.
 The transatlantic stage of the voyage was completed exactly 150 years after the voyage of Savannah.

 As of 2025, the PS Waverley is the last seagoing passenger-carrying paddle steamer in the world.

 Paddle-driven steam warships

 Paddle frigates

+HSwMS Thor (1841), one of only two Swedish steamships constructed for active combat duty in the mid-1800s.
+Its construction however proved problematic, and no further paddle steamers were built for the Swedish Navy.
+Ship model in the Maritime Museum (Stockholm).